davin01001/NetCheckers/README.md

 # NetCheckers
 Test Task for my Interviews - Net Checkers (In process now...)

-Output directory id build/bin
+Output directory is build/bin

 Not realized yet:
-1. Capture figures more then once
+1. Capture figures more than once
 2. Mandatory move when figure must capture
 3. Count blocked figures to end game